Wednesday, December 31, 2014

 Some Parent's Really Are Weird

-Parent's outraged because Kitty Flanagan said that Santa doesn't exist on The Project.
+Parents are outraged because Kitty Flanagan said that Santa doesn't exist on The Project.
 Parent's demand an apology.
 Really?
 Some parents clearly need a dose of reality.
-The world doesn't, actually, revolve around your kids, guys, no matter how much you may think it does.
+The world doesn't, actually, revolve around you and your kids, guys, no matter how much you may think it does.

 People are just too weird for me to work out sometimes.

-Maybe, it is the stupid people who, actually, think Santa is real.
+Maybe, it is the stupid people (You know, One Nation voters) who, actually, think Santa is real.
+It’s just baffling.

 Interesting fact, Santa, or Saint Nick, was traditionally green and white until Coca Cola change him to coca cola colours.